aka79/NASA-CDSS-for-Long-Duration-Spaceflight/README.md

 ## Vision

-Develop a modular, trustworthy, and human-centered CDSS architecture capable of supporting astronaut health monitoring, risk assessment, decision support, and mission planning during long-duration space missions.
+This repository serves as a coordination and early design space for the CDSS initiative, with governance-first scoping and modular evolution into dedicated layer-specific repositories over time.
+The goal is to develop a modular, trustworthy, and human-centered CDSS architecture capable of supporting astronaut health monitoring, risk assessment, decision support, and mission planning during long-duration space missions.

 ## Initial Areas of Interest